-Measuring the cell density of immobilised animal cells grown on microcarriers can be very challenging.
-With microcarrier cultures, apart from the errors of sampling the heterogeneous suspension, the off-line method (usually based on a nuclear count) only provides a total cell count.
-Radio Frequency Impedance (RFI) provides a unique on-line method for estimating the live cell mass in real time.
+Measuring the cell density of immobilized animal cells grown on microcarriers can be very challenging.
+With microcarrier cultures, apart from the errors of sampling the heterogeneous suspension, the off-line method (usually based on nuclear counts) only provides a total cell count.
+Radio Frequency Impedance (RFI) provides a unique on-line method for estimating the live cell biomass in real time.

 Figure 1 shows the application of RFI to monitor CHO cells grown on microcarriers during long term culture runs at Genzyme Inc (USA) for both the growth and harvesting phases.
 The process has been scaled up and the RFI probes are used in cGMP production.

 Figure 2 demonstrates the use of capacitance to monitor growth of Vero cells at Xenova (UK) on Cytodex 1 microcarriers, the drops in capacitance correlate with exchanges of media.